 We have had many customers who have previously purchased a Universal and have offered some direct comparison feedback which we have linked in this paragraph.
 In addition to the DIVNICK™ hitting farther and more accurately, which will be discussed below, the most common report is that the DIVNICK™ is much easier to use.
 The reasons for this will become more evident in the photo comparisons.
 Click here to read some reports from customers who have used both clubs.

 Robot Laboratory Comparisons

-Golflabs reported an early problem with not being able to keep the telescopic Universal shaft from rotating on each hit.
+Golf Labs reported an early problem with not being able to keep the telescopic Universal shaft from rotating on each hit.
 They tried two different Universals, and neither one would hold.
 So the shaft sections were epoxied so that the robot would not need to be reset for each swing.

-The Universal and DIVNICK™ were then alternated throughout the testing period to minimize wind or other environmental affects.
+The Universal and DIVNICK™ were then alternated throughout the testing period to minimize wind or other environmental effects.
 The only measurable wind gave a slight tail-wind advantage to the Universal while testing their 3-iron.

 The total dispersion (accuracy) shows the DIVNICK™ 38% more accurate!
 Of the center, heel, and toe comparisons, the largest difference was on toe hits with the DIVNICK™ being 138% more accurate.
 Since that is where the majority of amateur golfers hit the ball, this gives the DIVNICK™ an extraordinary advantage.
 This is a result of the design which places much more perimeter weight toward the toe of the DIVNICK™.